-17. In its pleas the UPU submits that "the UPU must stress that the [Tribunal] has made a decision which clearly sits outside its purview and seeks to call into question the mandate and authority of the [Council of Administration] as the sovereign governing body of the UPU between Congresses.
-If upheld, the Administration will have no choice but to take the matter to that governing body, as the [Director General] is in no way authorized to rescind [Council of Administration] decisions.
-Such an outcome might even lead to significant political implications of a wider character, including a review by UPU member countries of remedial mechanisms available to staff members for impugning decisions of the [Director General]" (emphasis added).
+17. In its pleas the UPU submits that "the UPU must stress that the [Tribunal]'s decision clearly falls outside its purview and seeks to call into question the mandate and authority of the [Council of Administration] as the sovereign governing body of the UPU between Congresses.
+If upheld, the Administration will have no choice but to take the matter to that governing body, which may lead to significant implications of a wider character, including a review by UPU member countries of remedial mechanisms available to staff members for impugning decisions of the [Director General]" (emphasis added).
 This is a subtle threat to the Tribunal but a threat nonetheless.
 As an independent judicial body, the Tribunal is constituted by judges who must act without fear or favour.
 Such a threat must be ignored.
 Also, the threat if acted upon would subvert the operation of the rule of law at an international level.
 That is because dissatisfaction with a judgment lawfully rendered by a judicial body should never ground the rejection of the jurisdiction of that body.
 This is unacceptable behaviour by an international organization.
 The disdain the organization shows for the orderly resolution of justiciable disputes subverts the very institutions established to resolve them and the framework within which they operate.
 That is even more so as the organization's understanding of the judgment in question is misconceived.

 18. The UPU also contends that the proposal of the Deputy Director General to the Chair of the Council of Administration referred additionally to the "need to align the structure of the [International Bureau] with the evolving needs of the UPU (and its member countries) with the aim of further enhancing its efficiency and cost effectiveness".
 Notwithstanding the fact that this motivation for the decision taken by the Chair fails on vagueness grounds, even if it were valid, this plea has no bearing on the outcome of the case, as this other consideration was not an urgent matter either and, as such, did not sustain the exercise of the Chair's interim power.
-Also clearly irreceivable are the UPU's submissions regarding the finding that the complainant was not directly notified of the abolition of his post and the finding that the Director General's decision was not adequately motivated, as these submissions do not contest a material error, but the Tribunal's exercise of judgement.
-The alleged misinterpretation of the applicable provisions (Staff Regulation 9.1, paragraphs (2) and (3)) also affords no ground for review.
+Also clearly irreceivable is the submission regarding the finding on the complainant's loss of opportunity to continue working with the UPU until her retirement age, as this submission does not contest a material error, but the Tribunal's exercise of judgement.
 Likewise, the challenge to the findings that the decisions to abolish the post and to terminate the complainant's appointment were unlawful, the objections that the financial situation was not considered, and that the decision of 3 August 2015 of the new Chair of the Council of Administration, confirming the 15 December 2014 decision of the previous Chair, became moot with the setting aside of the original decision, clearly fall outside the purview of the application for review.
 The Tribunal's decision is clear and the UPU, as stated above, either merely contests the exercise of judgement or refers to issues which do not have any bearing on the outcome of the case.